unoplatform/Uno.Themes/doc/material-getting-started.md

 Uno Material also has support for C# Markup through a [Uno.Material.WinUI.Markup](https://www.nuget.org/packages/Uno.Material.WinUI.Markup) NuGet Package.

 To get started with Uno Material in your C# Markup application, add the `Uno.Material.WinUI.Markup` NuGet package to your **App Code Library** project and your platform heads.
-Then, add the following code to your `App.cs`:
+Then, add the following code to your `App.xaml.cs`:

 ```csharp
 using Uno.Material.Markup;